Getting started

 dist/hero.js |

-Your app bundled to a single IIFE (unminified) that any host loads |
+Your app bundled to a single IIFE for the selected development contract |

-dist/hero.dcpak |
+dist/hero.pak |

 The packed asset file: the compiled style table, font atlases, and images |

-A few notes on the command:
+A few notes on the low-level command:

 The argument resolves against

-demos/.hero→demos/hero/app.tsx.
-To build the mounted entry instead, targetmain.tsx— eitherbun scripts/build.ts demos/hero/main.tsxor the shorthandbun scripts/build.ts hero-main, which emitsdist/hero-main.js.
-The dev host runs the mounted-mainbundle.--extra-chars=<string>forces extra codepoints into every font atlas — useful when text is data-driven and not present in the source:bun scripts/build.ts hero --extra-chars="0123456789€"
+apps/.hero→apps/hero/app.tsx.
+To build the mounted entry instead, targetmain.tsx— eitherbun tools/build.ts apps/hero/main.tsxor the shorthandbun tools/build.ts hero-main, which emitsdist/hero-main.js.
+The dev host runs the mounted-mainbundle.--extra-chars=<string>forces extra codepoints into every font atlas — useful when text is data-driven and not present in the source:bun tools/build.ts hero --extra-chars="0123456789€"

 Run it